kdoore/1335GitBook/project-2-design-using-2d-pshape-array-lerpcolor-processing-transform-functions.md

 ```

-###Step 4: Use Rotate, Translate, Scale to display ShapeMatrix across other Regions.
+###Step 4: Use Rotate, Translate, Scale to display in other Regions.
+**Refactor your code, create functions** to transform, scale, rotate the shapeMatrix into regions 2,3,4.

 Within these functions, the canvas is transformed prior to calling the displayShapeMatrix code above.
-An example of using Rotate and Scale is shown for creating a ShapeMatrix in Region2.
-Similar functions should be created for Region3 and Region4 - See [Transforms](/transforms-for-position-rotation-scale-of-shapematrix-elements.md) for more examples
+An example of using Rotate is shown for creating a ShapeMatrix in Region2.
+Similar functions should be created for Region3 and Region4 - See [Transforms](/transforms-for-position-rotation-scale-of-shapematrix-elements.md) for more examples.

 ```java